manolo/gwt-polymer-todo-list/docs/create.md

-# Create
+# Creating the *TodoList* Project

-In this section, you'll create the **TodoList** project using the GWT command-line utility [webAppCreator](http://www.gwtproject.org/doc/latest/RefCommandLineTools.html#webAppCreator).
+In this section, you'll create from scratch the **TodoList** project using the GWT command-line utility [webAppCreator](http://www.gwtproject.org/doc/latest/RefCommandLineTools.html#webAppCreator).

 We assume that you've already downloaded the most recent distribution of GWT, and you have [maven](https://maven.apache.org/) installed in your system.

 ## Using webAppCreator

-The `webAppCreator` is a command-line tool included in the GWT SDK that generates the project subdirectories and files you need to get started.
+The `webAppCreator` is a command-line tool included in the GWT SDK that generates all the project structure you need to get started.
 It creates a starter application, which you can run to ensure that all the components have been created and are hooked together correctly.
 As you develop your application, you'll replace the code for the starter application with your code.

 For the **TodoList** project, you have to run `webAppCreator` with the following parameters.